Previous Editions

 Session 2: Space Sustainability – Binding Regulation -v- The Space Race

 The space economy is evolving like never before.
 An unprecedented amount of public and private investment is going into new constellations leading to a renewed space race, and, causing concern for governments the world over about the sustainability of space for future generations.
 The boom in satellites being launched into space was arguably foreseeable a decade ago.
 This led to the adoption of the Long-Term Sustainability Guidelines by the UN in 2019.
 Yet the world remains far from agreeing on a binding set of norms and regulations that are vitally needed if the risks resulting from congestion in space are truly to be mitigated.
 Voluntary initiatives such as Charters and Sustainability Ratings continue to emerge but risk falling short of making a tangible difference.
 The European Union however is pioneering an approach that could put Europe at the forefront of binding regulation.
-The EU Space Law (EUSL) is set to provide potentially binding measures (rules) and non-binding measures (labels) for the development of sustainable activities in space.
+The proposed EU Space Law (EUSL) is set to provide potentially binding measures (rules) and non-binding measures (labels) for the development of sustainable activities in space.

-• What work is already taking place to boost space sustainability efforts, and how might the binding and non-binding measures within the EUSL impact this?
+• What work is already taking place to boost space sustainability efforts, and how might the binding and non-binding measures within the proposed EUSL impact this?

 • How can the EUSL drive Europe’s role as a responsible and leading space player?